aljoxo/Arisen/README.md

 #### Q: I can't level up, what do I do?
 A: You likely have SunHelm enabled, go sleep in a bed.

+#### Q: How do I start the main questline?
+A: If you have chosen to be Dragonborn in the Skyrim Unbound MCM settings, then upon killing your first dragon, you will be summoned by the Greybeards.
+If you have chosen to not be the Dragonborn, then you can not proceed with the main questline, doing so will also lock you out of a fair amount of content in the list due to the way quest progression is setup.

+#### Q: When do dragons start spawning?
+A: By default, dragons are set to be delayed in their spawns from 7 to 21 days after you leave the starting room.
+By default, dragons will begin showing up at their Word Walls before you will encounter them in the wild.

+#### Q: How do I become the Thane of Whiterun?
+How do I get Lydia?
+A: You must complete The [Blessings of Nature](https://en.uesp.net/wiki/Skyrim:The_Blessings_of_Nature) quest and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
+He'll thank you and allow you to buy the Breezehome, and the standard thaneship quest (help people of the hold and buy a house to become a thane) will be avialable.

 #### Q: I can't find Altano in the Windpeak Inn. / How do I start VIGILANT?
 A: Currently (though this may change in the future), VIGILANT requires the player be level 25, completed House of Horrors, and completed Kindred Judgement (the final quest of Dawnguard DLC).
 This is because my ideal progression curve for quests should go something like:
    - A guild questline